A Little Princess (musical): Production history

 Produced by TheatreWorks, the musical premiered at the Mountain View Center for the Performing Arts in Mountain View, California, on August 28, 2004, following previews from August 25.
 This production was directed by Susan Schulman with a cast that starred MacKenzie Mauzy as Sara Crewe and Will Chase as Captain Crewe.
 Although A Little Princess was labeled as "Broadway-bound", the musical has not, as of July 2016, been produced on Broadway.

 In September 2005, A Little Princess was featured in National Alliance for Musical Theatre's 17th Annual Festival of New Musicals, held off-Broadway at Dodger Stages in New York City.

 A cast recording featuring Sierra Boggess as Sara, Julia Murney as Miss Minchin, Will Chase as Captain Crewe, and Remy Zaken was released in 2010 by Ghostlight Records.

 A new version of the musical was performed in a concert in October 2011 by the Texas State University musical theatre department, conducted by Lippa.

-On May 28, 2018, the musical received its premiere in London at Southbank Centre.
+The musical received its premiere in London at Southbank Centre on May 28, 2018.
 The one-night-only production was the first to have a child ensemble playing its array of schoolgirls.
 Amanda Abbington played Miss Minchin, and Danny Mac played Captain Crewe.

 The performing rights to the musical are available from Musical Theatre International.